Honest Comparison · Written By A Broker Who Uses Both

 The short version

 • Crexi: a CRE marketplace for listing properties, submitting offers, managing deal rooms, and running transaction workflows.
 Free to list, Crexi Pro for analytics and data.
-Positioned as a modern alternative to LoopNet.
+Positioned as a modern alternative to LoopNet, and honestly, the listing experience is cleaner.

 • SCAYLED: live occupier scanning and verified decision-maker contacts for neighbor-first prospecting.
+I built it after a decade in industrial brokerage because no marketplace solves the outbound problem.
 Drop an address, get every operator in the surrounding radius with contact details in two minutes.

 Crexi helps you market a listing.
-SCAYLED helps you find the tenants who'd want it before you even go live.
+SCAYLED helps you find the tenants who would want it before you even go live.
+The same way LoopNet does not replace cold calling, Crexi does not replace active prospecting.

 What each tool actually does